 The ERA attachment has two color-coded final males.
-There are also two oversized males.
+Two oversized males, and two extra oversized males.
 Each color provides a different degree of retention.
-From the least retentive to the most retentive they are: White, Orange, Blue, and Grey
+From the least retentive to the most retentive they are: White, Orange, Blue, Grey, Yellow, and Red.